KevinSCLin/Kevin-Vlad-Test-Docs/docs/Excel-VBA-custom-table-headers.md

     Below is an example of a table created using the macro above.

     ![table example](https://github.com/KevinSCLin/Microsoft-Excel-Useful-Procedures/blob/gh-pages/assets/images/table_example.png?raw=true)

+    Congratulation!
+You have learned how to use a macro to auto-populate row and column headers.

 ## Benefits of using macro
 You can save a lot of time by using macro to automate tasks and avoid human error from manual entry.